 Discover biathlon!
 This thrilling sport combines cross-country skiing and rifle marksmanship for youth through masters-aged skiers.

-Biathlon blends the stamina of cross-country skate skiing and rifle marksmanship into a unique and engaging sport for all ages.
+Biathlon blends the challenge of cross-country skate skiing and rifle marksmanship into a unique and engaging sport for all ages.
 Kincaid Park’s world class biathlon range is the focal point of the sport in Alaska.
-Local safety and shooting clinics and our fun and friendly race series and training groups are your passport to this amazingly engaging activity.
+We provide safety and shooting classes throughout the year.

 How to get started:

 Step 1: Attend a biathlon rifle safety training class.
 Classes are held monthly and cover safe rifle handling, care and use of a biathlon rifle, and basic biathlon technique.
-Upcoming Safety Clinic
+Upcoming Safety Classes

 Step 2: Join the United States Biathlon Association.
 Membership is required to shoot at the Kincaid Park Biathlon Range (It’s our insurance) and all you need to join can be found at our required range safety classes.
 USBA Membership Information | Download Form